Welcome to today's edition of the Rush 24-7 podcast.

 I reject it.

-It's silly, it is absurd, it makes no sense whatsoever.
+It makes no sense whatsoever.

 It's just plain stupid.

-But yet these people are allowed to set the agenda, and so we come up with an energy policy in response to it that includes some of what they want to do, but with not as many draconian limits.
+And so we come up with an energy policy in response to it that includes some of what they want to do, but with not as many Draconian limits.

 Our answer ought to be, have you noticed how many people are buying jets?

-Have you noticed these giant jumbos that are being purchased all over the by people in the oil-producing countries?
+Have you noticed these giant jumbos that are being purchased all over by people in the oil-producing countries?

-That there's gonna be plenty of oil A and kerosene refined jet fuel to fly around in.
+Do you think maybe they know something we don't, that there's going to be plenty of oil, A, and kerosene, refined jet fuel to fly around in?

-I started to say in the last break, I have finally figured out I am not quote unquote a Republican.
+I started to say in the last break, I have finally figured out I am not, quote unquote, a Republican.

 I mean, I'm registered that way, and that's the party, but that's not how I think.

-I said, What?
+I said, what?

 Do you have the slightest idea how I have gotten where I am?

-I am here to announce today that I am encouraging Hillary Clinton to fight on.
+Anyway, folks, I am here to announce today that I am encouraging Hillary Clinton to fight on.

 I want to encourage Barack Obama to fight on.